 What’s a gaper, you ask?
 A gaper by definition is someone who dresses for looks.
 What that means in snowboard speak is someone who dresses strait ’70s, ’80s, and maybe even early ’90s.
 The colorful Husky Snowboard Team tore through Stevens yesterday, hooting and stretching.
 We BBQed in the parking lot and celebrated the last weekend of the snow season.

-And here’s the team (minus a few people):
+Here’s the team (minus a few people):

 I can’t wait for gaper day next season.
-Just for reference, this was Dustin and I at New Years gaper day earlier this year:

 The Husky Snowboard Team just got back from Hope on the Slopes, a fund raising event for the American Cancer Society and a race for the most vertical in 24 hours at Stevens Pass.
 We brought back the trophy for having the most combined team vertical.
 Fifteen of us went down Skyline and Hogsback enough times to total a whopping 1.5 million vertical feet in just 24 hours (I had around 110,000).
 That means that the combined vertical distance we traveled in 24 hours could have brought one person down Mt.
 Everest (at 29,000 feet) to sea level 51 times (that’s 284 vertical miles).